 I do have one complaint, though minor.
 The mask I received is displayed on a mannequin head, as seen in the pictures.
 This will show you how it will fit on your head.
 One thing I love is how the mask is shown in the website photo, with a rounded face.
 When wearing, the mask becomes more narrow, changing the look completely.
 I am sure that if no one saw the original photo they would be fine, but it is something visually that for me distracts from the mask.

 If you can find it, I do recommend this mask.
 It’s fun and creepy at the same time!
 I am guessing that some year-round costume shops may also have extra stock of this great mask!
-If you would like to see more of my MONSTROUS MASK REVIEWS, just click HERE!
+Make sure to check out my other entries in my MONSTROUS MASK REVIEWS series.